Higher Education Third Party Arrangement Selection and Approval Policy

 If changes are required to an existing HETPA (for example, delivery of additional AC courses of study at an existing HETPA or the addition of another delivery site to an existing HETPA), the following procedure is required:

-- Presentation of proposal to Executive Committee which may include a MOU addendum (if required).
-If approved by Executive Committee, a proposal is then made to Academic Board through Development Committee.
+- Presentation of proposal to Executive which may include a MOU addendum (if required).
+If approved by Executive, a proposal is then made to Academic Board through Development Committee.
 A site visit may be required.

 - Presentation of proposal to Academic Board through Development Committee.
 If approved, Development Committee proceeds with implementation of the proposal.'